conradoalexsander/color-slider-vanilla-Js/README.md

 Just open the index.html file in <strike>whatever browser</strike> Chrome and you can see the magic, as the GIF below!

-PS.: Project created for studying purposes.
+PS.: Project created for studying purposes, IGTI Fullstack Bootcamp.

 ## Page Screen